 Talent inserts pin and Leur stub in the order listed TEXT: Connecting Pin; OD: 0.65 mm, ID: 0.35 mm, L: 8 mm

 Connect the Luer stub to a male Luer to 3/32 inch barb nylon connector.
-Insert the barb of the connector into a length of polyurethane tubing. -TXTThen, insert this polyurethane tubing directly into one of the solenoid valves.
+Insert the barb of the connector into a length of polyurethane tubing.
+[1-TXT] Then, insert this polyurethane tubing directly into one of the solenoid valves.
 [2]

 Talent connects the Luer stub to the male Luer connector and then the talent inserts the barb into the polyurethane tubing.
 TEXT: Polyurethane Tubing; OD: 4 mm, ID: 2.5 mm